SpindlySpider/UoP-AI-CW/README.md

 1. **Genetic Algorithm (GA)** - Evolves optimal gait patterns through evolutionary optimization
 2. **Neural Network (NN)** - Learns to predict sequential gait frames from training data
-   - **Custom NumPy Implementation** - Pure Python implementation for educational purposes
+   - **From Scratch Implementation** - Pure Python implementation for educational purposes
    - **PyTorch Implementation** - GPU-accelerated deep learning framework for production use

 This modular CLI design allows users to seamlessly switch between evolutionary optimization and machine learning approaches, or use them in combination for comprehensive gait generation and analysis.